-Bower Centre, 2319 Taylor Drive & 2310 Gaetz Ave, Red Deer, AB
+Bower Centre, 2319 Taylor Drive & 2310 Gaetz Avenue, Red Deer, AB

-Bower Centre is an unenclosed industrial and showcase retail complex located in Red Deer, Alberta.
-The property consists of four buildings totaling 125,777 square feet of GLA and is currently 98.5% occupied.
+Bower Centre is a four-building industrial and showcase retail complex constructed between 1975 and 1977.
+The centre has 140 surface parking stalls and is located on Gaetz Avenue, a high traffic retail corridor of Red Deer.
+The property has a leasable area of 125,803 square feet and is currently 98.5% occupied.
 Major tenants include Kal Tire and the Grocery People Ltd. (Federated Co-Operatives).